Knowledge hub

 For the convenience of your executor and the peace of mind of your beneficiaries, make sure the following documents are kept together in a safe, accessible place:

-• Your last Will and testament
+• Your last Will and Testament

 • Your advanced health directive